lipemat/go-live-update-urls/readme.txt

 * Support URL counting for upcoming <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">PRO</a> enhancements.
 * Tested to WordPress version 5.5.0

+= 6.0.1 -
+* Improve compatibility with very old versions of PRO.
+* Improve readme.
+* Add links for documenation and troubleshooting.

 = 6.0.0 =
 * Entirely new code structure.
 * Removed all deprecated code and filters.